mjordan/riprap/README.md

 1. `php bin/console -n doctrine:migrations:migrate`
 1. `php bin/console -n doctrine:fixtures:load`

 At this point you will have five rows in your database's `event` table.
-If you query the table you will see output similar to this (the `event_uuid` and `hash_value` values are randomly generated):
+If you query the table you will see the following output:

 `sqlite3 var/data.db`